Darcy friction factor calculator

 1 / sqrt(f) = -2 log10( (epsilon/D) / 3.7 + 2.51 / (Re sqrt(f)) )

 where epsilon/D is the relative roughness.
-It is implicit in f, so it is solved iteratively; the explicit Swamee-Jain equation is a good approximation and starting guess.
-The Moody chart is the graphical form of these relationships.
-Fluid Network Studio evaluates it with the Churchill (1977) correlation, an explicit form that reproduces Colebrook-White across all regimes.
+It is implicit in f, and the Moody chart is its graphical form.
+Fluid Network Studio evaluates it with the explicit Churchill (1977) correlation, which reproduces Colebrook-White across all regimes with no iteration.
+The explicit Swamee-Jain equation is another approximation of similar accuracy.

 This is the Darcy friction factor.
 The Fanning friction factor used in some chemical-engineering texts is one quarter of it (f_Darcy = 4 f_Fanning).
-Citation: Colebrook, C. F. (1939); Moody, L. F. (1944).
+The primary sources for all three correlations are linked in the references at the foot of this page.

 Inputs